openbaton/docs/docs/zabbix-plugin.md

 ```java
 String unsubscribeForFault(String subscriptionId) throws MonitoringException;
 ```
-This method deletes the subscription with the ID passed as an argument.
+This method detele the subscription with the ID passed as a argument.
 As a return value we get the id of the subscription effectively deleted.
 We can get the id of the subscription after the creation with subscribeForFault.

 #### Get alarm list